cccu-uk/U10130_FCP_Practicals/content/ArduinoPWM/ArduinoPWM.md

 >
 >  \\[ V = \frac{PWM}{51}\\]
 >
-> - Use a multimeter to measure the voltage out of the pin ~ when the PWM is 51, 102, 153, 204 and 255, why is the multimeter value different to your calculations?
+> - Use a multimeter to measure the voltage out of the pin ~ when the PWM is 51, 102, 153, 204 and 255.
+Why is the multimeter value different to your calculations?

 Now adjust the code to output the calculated voltage to the Serial Monitor: